 Contributors can add new and existing native documents directly to the web site (for example, by assigning one to a region, using the link wizard, or adding one to a dynamic list).
 They can also use existing methods in the content server to check in the document (the content server's content check-in, Desktop Integration Suite client, Oracle Content Server's folders functionality, and so forth).

 Contributors can also edit the native documents directly from the web site (using the "Check Out and Open" option on the Menu icon of the contribution graphic and the edit document features in Contributor).

 If you allow contributors to submit native documents to the web site (and again, you control this in a contribution region, an element, and a list fragment), you should educate them on how they should use the native document and any style guidelines you may be enforcing.

 If you are the designer, manager, and contributor of your web site, you know when and where the site must be updated.
 If, as the designer, you are working with a single contributor or manager, you must communicate the required updates for the site.
 Specifically, you should inform them of certain changes to the site.
 The contributor, however, may also alert you when content has been added.

 If you are working with multiple users, communication can quickly become complex.
 You must include some kind of communication process between users.
 One solution is to introduce a formal review process using workflows.
 This means that various persons review and approve site changes before they become "live."

-If you would like to give the contributors a brief overview of how Site Studio works, you may want to distribute the User's Guide for Site Studio Contributor to them.
+If you would like to give the contributors a brief overview of how Oracle Site Studio works, you may want to distribute Using Oracle Site Studio Contributor to them.

 The most efficient assets to define first are the elements.
 Elements are the assets that define the editing interface that the contributor uses.
 The specific use of each one is handled through element definitions.
 By creating an element definition, you are defining how the contributors work with the data files by defining the editing regions and the toolbars accessible to the contributors.